 Capacity is the maximum amount of something that can be produced, contained, stored, or accommodated.
 In business, capacity can refer to any asset associated with creating products or services.

 It can be a measure of production facilities and machinery (i.e., how many products can a plant output in a day, week, or month?)
-Or, it can assess employee capacity (i.e., how many labor hours does your team have available to work on billable projects?)
+Or, it can assess employee capacity (i.e., how to calculate billable hours for your team).

 Capacity utilization determines the percentage of capacity that is being used over a set period.
 By monitoring capacity utilization, companies can tell how efficiently they are operating.
 For instance, if a company is consistently operating at roughly 50% capacity then, on average, half of its resources are sitting around idle.